skiptools/skip-supabase/README.md

 # SkipSupabase

-This package provides Supabase support for Skip app/framework projects.
+This package provides Supabase support for [Skip Lite](https://skip.tools) transpiled Swift.
 The Swift side uses the official Supabase iOS SDK directly, with the various `SkipSupabase*` modules passing the transpiled calls through to the community Supabase Android SDK.